Eastern State Penitentiary

 Most haunted places in the U.S.

 Home of the Salem Witch Trials, this storied town in Massachusetts draws ghost hunters from all over the globe.
-Those looking to gather goosebumps can explore The Witch House (home to Judge Corwin, an investigator from the infamous trials), Gallows Hill (where the wrongfully accused were executed) and Old Burying Point (where the accusers are buried).
-Perhaps the scariest place of them all?
-The House of the Seven Gables, the same house that inspired the novel by American author Nathaniel Hawthorne.
-Visitors of the old Salem mansion, which is currently a museum, have reported voices right in their ears despite no one being around—you might want to close your ears for this one.
+Those looking to gather goosebumps can explore the Witch House (home to Judge Corwin, an investigator from the infamous trials), Gallows Hill (where the wrongfully accused were executed) and Old Burying Point (where the accusers are buried).
+There’s even a spirit said to visit the House of the Seven Gables, the same house that inspired the novel by American author Nathaniel Hawthorne.

 Thousands of soldiers died at the Battle of Gettysburg in 1863, but some of their spirits remain.
 The ghosts of soldiers are often seen in multiple hotels and restaurants in town, and they’re even known to run across the battlefield at night—people also claim to hear cannons and smell gunpowder during their visits.
 The Gettysburg National Military Park has many infamous sites that have seen paranormal activity, like strange floating orbs spotted around the Gettysburg National Cemetery.
 There’s also Sachs Covered Bridge, where people previously claimed to see three disembodied heads floating, rumored to be the ghosts of three Confederate soldiers hanged there.